PA-RISC Buses

 - Memory data blocks are transferred in 16, 32 or 64 Byte blocks

-- Various clock speeds were supported, as a ratio of the processor clock speed (2/3 was common [or maybe the maximum —Ed.])
+- Various clock speeds were supported, 2/3 processor clock was common

 - Maximum data rate depends on clock speed and bus width, with a common configuration of 60 MHz and 64-bit: 480 MB/s